Senior Lecturer and Assistant Pro Warden

 Goldsmiths, University of London

-Dr James Ohene-Djan has over 9 years successful teaching experience at undergraduate level within the Department of Computing at Goldsmiths College, University of London, developing, preparing and delivering courses in telecommunications, database systems, electronic commerce, computer programming and information systems.
+Dr James Ohene-Djan has over nine years' successful teaching experience at undergraduate level within Goldsmiths' Department of Computing, developing, preparing and delivering courses in telecommunications, database systems, electronic commerce, computer programming and information systems.

 In 2004 he was presented with the Goldsmiths award for the development of learning and teaching.

 His current administrative responsibilities within the Department of Computing range from Department Senior Tutor to Schools Liaison Officer.

 Adaptive and personalisable hypermedia, hypertext telecommunications systems and e-commerce, user interface design and web-based database systems.

 James Ohene-Djan and Saduf Naqvi, An Adaptive WWW-based System to teach British Sign Language, in Proc. of the 5th IEEE International Conference on Advanced Learning Technologies ICALT 2005, pp. 575-579, Kaohsiung, Taiwan, July 2005.

 Saduf Naqvi, James Ohene-Djan, Rainer Spiegel, Testing the Effectiveness of Digital Representations of Sign Language with Children An International Symposium Instructional Technology and Education of the Deaf, Supporting Learners, K Â— College, National Technical Institute for the Deaf Rochester Institute of Technology Rochester, New York, USA, June 27 - June 30, 2005